Post-lockdown drinking: the warning signs

 Collective pressures and enormous anxieties, especially when they are health or wealth-related, can be triggers for dangerous drinking patterns to emerge, said Pamela Roberts, who is also addiction therapy manager at Priory’s Woking Hospital in Surrey.

-She said; “This period is challenging for many families right now, and if someone has a tendency to sooth stresses and challenges with alcohol, this is a time when alcohol can take over.”
+She said; “This period is challenging for many families right now, and if someone has a tendency to soothe stresses and challenges with alcohol, this is a time when alcohol can take over.”

 Multiple stress factors included “unexpected bereavement, relationships under strain, financial and job pressures, and anxieties as we move more into the relaxing of lockdown.